packbackbooks/engineering-docs/careers/technical-engineer.md

 A Staff Engineer is far more likely to change your company's long-term trajectory by growing other engineers than through personal heroics.
 Their effort here leads to a well-trained team with multiple experts in each domain.

 Effective mentorship is not a checkbox on the career ladder that can be satisfied by simply sharing advice and experience.
-Staff engineers build an ongoing relationship, understands the context of their mentee, and [sponsors](https://larahogan.me/blog/what-sponsorship-looks-like/) them.
+Staff engineers build an ongoing relationship, understand the context of their mentee, and [sponsor](https://larahogan.me/blog/what-sponsorship-looks-like/) them.

 Concrete examples could include: